w3c/wai-bcase/alt-version.md

  </ul>
 [^1]: Specific examples of how accessibility requirements benefit users without disabilities are in [Web Accessibility Benefits People With and Without Disabilities](https://www.w3.org/WAI/bcase/soc.html#groups).

-<p>This 7-minute video shows the impact of accessibility and the benefits for everyone in a variety of situations:</p>
+<p>This 7&#189;-minute video shows the impact of accessibility and the benefits for everyone in a variety of situations:</p>
 <iframe title="Video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/3f31oufqFSM" allowfullscreen=""></iframe>

-<p><strong>Note:</strong> &quot;Websites&quot; through this document includes web applications and is applicable to other digital technology.</p>

 {% include_cached excol.html type="start" id="customize" %}